 A.1 Introduction#

-• frequent software updates are needed
+• frequent software updates are needed to maintain document access

 • update costs are high